predictiple/VelociraptorCompetition/README.md

 ![](images/vfs_downloadfile.png)

 We also added the 1-hour timeout into the artifact so that it's behaviour is consistent with the timeout of the `Custom.Client.FindByMagics` artifact.
-Finding files can take a long time, so this is just to avoid frustrating timeouts - it should rarely take anything as long as an hour.
+Finding files can take a long time, so this is just to avoid frustrating timeouts - however it should rarely take anything as long as an hour.

 ![](images/vfs_download_recursive.png)